 Join us in our mission to save democracy

-The Project maintains a modest staff primarily composed of recent college graduates dedicated to our mission of voter education and candidate accountability.
+Vote Smart maintains a modest staff primarily composed of recent college graduates dedicated to our mission of voter education and candidate accountability.
 All staff commit to work through the next general election, at a minimal salary.
-The Project Vote Smart pledge, signed by all staff, commits individuals to absolute impartiality, respect and deference toward all citizens, and professional integrity.
+The Vote Smart pledge, signed by all staff, commits individuals to absolute impartiality, respect and deference toward all citizens, and professional integrity.

 If you are interested in contributing to this effort, please send your cover letter, resume and three references to firstname.lastname@example.org for Research positions or email@example.com for other positions.
 Please indicate the position for which you are applying.

-Unless otherwise noted, all positions are at our Philipsburg, MT office.
-Project Vote Smart is an Equal Opportunity Employer.
+Unless otherwise noted, all positions are in Des Moines, IA, at our Drake University office.
+Vote Smart is an Equal Opportunity Employer.
 Please see our Equal Opportunity Policy for more details.